-For one thing, it’s because when you’re learning how to improve memory ability, not knowing the basics can cause more damage than good.
+For one thing, when you’re learning how to improve memory ability, not knowing the basics can cause more damage than good.

 Now I assume that you’re familiar with the Method of Loci.
 If you don’t know what this technique is, it’s one of the best ways to improve memory that humanity as ever come up with.
 Especially if you use it in the form of a Magnetic Memory Palace.

 Why?
 Because the Memory Palace science is solid.